 What else?
 If I were to say one other thing, it would be, “Visit the NEHGS.”
 The people there are the Talmudic scholars of Yankee history.
 I can’t recommend them highly enough.

 And then?
-Find an ancestor who piques your interest, someone you wish you knew more about.
-Learn whatever you can in the time you have, and—don’t wait!—tell someone you love.
+Find an ancestor who piques your interest, someone who in some way presents some kind of mystery.
+Then, learn whatever you can in the time you have, and—don’t wait!—tell someone you love what you learned.

 begun in Monkton, Maryland, 1997